Dukan Diet Side Effects

-Dukan diet is highly infamous for its side effects which are caused by low carbs consumption.
+The Dukan diet is infamous for its side effects, which are caused by low carbs consumption.

-The Induction flu is one in the list which is generally caused by a sudden withdrawal of carbs and fat content in the body.
+Induction flu is on the list, generally caused by a sudden withdrawal of carbs and fat content in the body.

 You may come across issues like fever, nausea, lack of concentration, headache and so on.
 Most of these issues occur during the attack phase of the Dukan diet.

 Once you get along with a Dukan diet (the attack phase, to be specific), you may also come across severe irregular bowel movements in the process.

 The high consumption of lean meat proteins can cause this.
 Although you can control them by ensuring a daily intake of oat bran in your diet, health issues are unavoidable.